Diya116/Data_Dashboard/README.md

-# User Management Dashboard
+# Mini CRM / Analytics Dashboard

-A full-stack web application for managing users with an interactive dashboard, built with React, TypeScript, Express, and MongoDB.
+A modern, full-stack dashboard web application for managing users and visualizing analytics data, built with React, TypeScript, Express, and MongoDB.
 ##  Overview

 This project is a comprehensive user management system that provides: